kahing/catfs/README.md

 Catfs is ALPHA software.
 Don't use this if you value your data.

-All requests are serviced on the same thread.
-So paging in one large file would block everything else.
+Paging in/writeback are done in background threads.
+All other requests are serviced on the same thread, so many operations could block each other.

 Data is always written back to the original filesystem on `flush()`, so effectively it's a write-through cache.